 Transitions, Time Management, and Starting Strong

-As summer comes to a close, mentoring pairs should take time this month to discuss the importance of time management, and starting strong in the fall.
+As summer comes to a close, mentoring pairs should take time this month to discuss the transition from high school, the importance of time management, and starting strong in the fall.

 Not sure which non-college pathway is right for you?
 Check out the Alternate Pathways Directories for opportunities and reach out to your Program Manager for support.